qingshi9974/BMVC2021-Hierarchical-Graph-Networks-for-3D-Human-Pose-Estimation/README.md

 ### HGN

-If you find PoseFormerV2 useful in your research, please consider citing:
+If you find HFN useful in your research, please consider citing:

 ```bibtex
 @inproceedings{